 An example financial forecast for an e-commerce startup case that uses our simple-to-use financial forecasting tool.
-We provide all of the assumptions for the case and all the key inputs to help you learn how to use the tool and "play with the numbers" to model different scenarios.

 This nugget was developed by Dr. Johan Björck and Dr. Ben Graziano.